Groups acting on trees with Tits' independence property (P): Examples

-In $S_2$ there are two subgroups, namely $1$ and $S_2$ itself.
-(Below, $S_2$ is the group of order $2$ acting as a local action at a vertex of degree $2$, whereas $C_2$ without further decoration will represent an edge-reversing involution.)

-In $S_3$ there are four conjugacy classes of subgroup, namely: $1$; one class $C_{2+1}$ of subgroup of order $2$; the alternating group $A_3 = C_3$; and $S_3$ itself.

-In $S_4$ there are 11 conjugacy classes of subgroup, namely: the trivial group $1$; two classes $C^{-}_2$ and $C^+_2$ of subgroup of order $2$ (acting with two and zero fixed points respectively); one class each of cyclic subgroups $C_{3+1}$ and $C_4$ of orders $3$ and $4$; two classes $V^{-}$ and $V^+$ of the Klein $4$-group (the plus sign denoting the regular action, and the minus sign the faithful intransitive action); one class of point stabilizers $S_{3+1}$; one class of the dihedral group $D_8$ of order $8$; the alternating group $A_4$; and the symmetric group itself $S_4$.
+{\it In $S_0$ and $S_1$:} there is only the trivial group $1$. {\it In $S_2$:} there are two subgroups, namely $1$ and $S_2$ itself.
+Henceforth, $S_2$ is the group of order $2$ acting as a local action at a vertex of degree $2$, whereas $C_2$ (without further decoration) will represent an edge-reversing involution. {\it In $S_3$:} there are four conjugacy classes of subgroup, namely: $1$; one class of subgroup of order $2$ that we denote as $C_{2+1}$; the alternating group $A_3 = C_3$; and $S_3$ itself. {\it In $S_4$:} there are 11 conjugacy classes of subgroup, namely: the trivial group $1$; two classes $C^{-}_2$ and $C^+_2$ of subgroup of order $2$ (acting with two and zero fixed points respectively); one class each of cyclic subgroups $C_{3+1}$ and $C_4$ of orders $3$ and $4$; two classes $V^{-}$ and $V^+$ of the Klein $4$-group (the plus sign denoting the regular action, and the minus sign the faithful intransitive action); one class of point stabilisers $S_{3+1}$; one class of the dihedral group $D_8$ of order $8$; the alternating group $A_4$; and the symmetric group itself $S_4$.